Clan Rising

 What is the Sutherland motto?

 The motto of the Sutherland family is "Sans peur", which translates as "Without fear".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Who are some famous Sutherlands?

-Notable bearers of the Sutherland name include Donald Sutherland (1935–2024) — actor (M*A*S*H, Klute, The Hunger Games), Kiefer Sutherland (b.
-1966) — actor (24, Designated Survivor), Dame Joan Sutherland (1926–2010) — Australian operatic soprano and Graham Sutherland (1903–1980) — English painter.
+Notable bearers of the Sutherland name include Donald Sutherland (1935–2024), actor (M*A*S*H, Klute, The Hunger Games), Kiefer Sutherland (b.
+1966), actor (24, Designated Survivor), Dame Joan Sutherland (1926–2010), Australian operatic soprano and Graham Sutherland (1903–1980), English painter.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Clan Sutherland the same family as Sutherland?